 |Canon T3i« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon T3i|

 |Canon XS« »||Y||-||-||-||-||-||2.0||-||-||-||Canon XS|

 |Fujifilm X-T3« »||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y||Fujifilm X-T3|

 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T6 does not feature such a mic input.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the X100F have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Fujifilm X100F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T6: